 Chatbots have evolved a lot in the past few years, and no one can deny that AI-driven platforms are revolutionizing customer experiences.

 But in a multidimensional world, one-dimensional solutions are just the first step on the CX journey – one that has already had the human experience hollowed out of it and replaced with technology that’s more functional than engaging.

 The good news is that chatbots can become something more – and it doesn’t require a huge technical step to get there.
 The underlying conversational AI that makes the best chatbots work can be used to power the conversational abilities of a digital human.
 But that digital human can then speak, see, smile, laugh and converse in a more engaging way; a more human way.

 AI chatbots are the much-needed knowledge foundation, but it’ll be digital humans that bring the experience to life, in a way no competitor could.

 It’s this convergence of information, experience and brand that in 2020 will see the beginning of the chatbot evolution – the year when more chatbots find their voice, their face, and their personality.

 Take our tech for a spin – for free

 Just plug in your existing conversational platform (or start from scratch within Creator) and begin to see how easily any chatbot can become a fully fledged digital human.
-Hit the link below and start a free trial.
+Hit the link, get in touch and start a free trial.